College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MS) > Admission

-3. Letters of Recommendation: Faculty carefully review letters of recommendation.
+3. Three Letters of Recommendation: Faculty carefully review letters of recommendation.
 Selected recommenders are encouraged to address the applicant’s academic abilities, potential for conducting research, and ability to work with others.

 6. Underrepresented Status: Community faculty encourage applications by students from underrepresented groups.

 Learn more about